 Security organizations often use vulnerability scanners to look for exploitable weaknesses in their applications.
 Barracuda has the ability to integrate with popular scanners like IBM AppScan and Cenzic Hailstorm to automatically configure an application’s security template to protect against identified issues.
 All of this is automatically configured using the output of the scanners without any administrator intervention.

-The Barracuda Web Application Firewall is augmented by an extensive network of more than 150,000 sensors that are deployed worldwide and feed into Barracuda Labs.
-The sensors provide valuable data used by Barracuda Labs to create the latest threat detection and protection definitions.
-These definitions are automatically updated and “virtually patch” automatically on units in the field, ensuring the highest security posture for critical applications at all times.
-It greatly reduces the time between vulnerability disclosure and vulnerability patching.
-This enables administrators to immediately deploy real-time security against new threats while also providing time for the development team to thoroughly analyze the underlying application source code and fix vulnerabilities as needed.
+The attack definitions and signatures on the Barracuda Web Application Firewall are enhanced by an extensive network of more than 150,000 sensors deployed worldwide, which provide Barracuda Labs with data.
+The information originating from these sensors provide valuable data that is used by Barracuda Labs to create the current security definitions.
+These definitions are automatically updated and loaded as virtual patches to the Barracuda Web Application Firewall appliances in the field.
+These updates ensure the highest security posture for critical applications at all times and greatly reduces the time between vulnerability disclosure and repair vulnerabilities.
+Automatic updates allow administrators to immediately implement real-time security against new threats; they also provide time to the application development teams to exhaustively analyse the issues in the underlying application and fix vulnerabilities when necessary.

 Barracuda Web Application Firewalls can be clustered in active / passive or active / active pairs with failover to ensure instant recovery.
 Security configurations and deployments are automatically synchronized between the clusters, providing instant recovery from any outages.